 While anyone in New Jersey can do a pest inspection without a license, please remember that many lenders require a NPMA-33 form be submitted by a home inspector.
-Only those Home Inspectors with a Commercial Pesticde Applicator Licenses are permitted to complete the NPMA-33 form.
+Only those Home Inspectors with a Commercial Pesticide Applicator Licenses are permitted to complete the NPMA-33 form.

-In order to become a Certified Commercial Pesticde Applicator in the state of New Jersey, you can attend our NJ DEP accredited Basic Pesticide Training / CORE and Category 7B Termites & Other Wood Destroying Insects Courses.
-Afterward you will need to take the corresponding exams for each course with the NJ DEP and successfully pass.
+In order to become a Certified Commercial Pesticide Applicator in the state of New Jersey, you can attend our NJ DEP accredited Basic Pesticide Training / CORE and Category 7B Termites & Other Wood Destroying Insects Courses.
+Afterward you will need to take the corresponding NJ DEP exams for each course and successfully pass.

 Basic Pesticide Training